FranckPachot/ybdemo/README.md

  Thread-1   1006ms: 10-JAN 08:18:22 pid:     5931    host:   172.159.19.128 aws.eu-west-1.eu-west-1a    primary
 ```

-As I called a 1000 milliseconds wait, the latency is visible by subtracting 1000 milliseconds to the response time: between 7 and 8 milliseconds between Availability Zones, except the first ones after connection, in hundreds of millisecond.
+As I called a 1000 milliseconds `pg_sleep`, the call latency is visible by subtracting 1000 milliseconds to the response time: between 7 and 8 milliseconds between Availability Zones, except the first ones after connection, in hundreds of millisecond.
 This is why we use a connection pool, and can se

 If you defined a short duration for re-reconnecting, like this 300s with `maxLifetime=300000`, you will see the pid and host change after 5 minutes.
 This helps to re-balance the load when nodes are added (and automatically discovered by the Smart Driver)

 ## Retriable failures

-If one node is down for planned operation, like rolling upgrade, or unplanned outage, the error is detected but all application threads can continue:
+If one node is down for planned operation, like rolling upgrade, or unplanned outage, like AZ or region failure, the error is detected but all application threads can continue:
 ```
  Thread-3   1007ms: 10-JAN 08:35:14 pid:    10433    host:   172.159.43.191 aws.eu-west-1.eu-west-1b    primary
  Thread-1   1008ms: 10-JAN 08:35:15 pid:    10318    host:    172.159.56.80 aws.eu-west-1.eu-west-1c    primary